abikesa/coenbrothers/README.md

 5. Temperament
    - `Lewllyn`
 6. Expression
-   - Quirky characters: A [character](https://profiles.stanford.edu/eitan-kensky) whose humor derives from the discrepancy
+   - Quirky characters/`Passive`: A [character](https://profiles.stanford.edu/eitan-kensky) whose humor derives from the discrepancy
       - Carefree sloth
-   - Moral quandaries: Between the ideal of a moral
+   - Moral quandaries/`Verb`: Between the ideal of a moral
       - He [redeems](https://muse.jhu.edu/pub/3/edited_volume/chapter/1483155) our often-soulless bourgeois striving
-   - Dark humor: Or divine justice and its realization
+   - Dark humor/`Agent`: Or divine justice and its realization
       - Nevertheless there's humor in cosmic entanglements this sloth ain't immune to